slashml/magemaker_docs/README.md

 magemaker
 ```

-If this is your first time running this command.
-It will configure the AWS client so you’re ready to start deploying models.
-You’ll be prompted to enter your Access Key and Secret here.
+If this is your first time running this command, It will configure the selected cloud so you’re ready to start deploying models.

+In the case of AWS, it’ll prompt you to enter your Access Key and Secret.
 You can also specify your AWS region.
 The default is us-east-1.
 You only need to change this if your SageMaker instance quota is in a different region.

 Once configured, it will create a `.env` file and save the credentials there.
 You can also add your Hugging Face Hub Token to this file if you have one.